Are you an engineer educated in another country and thinking of relocating to Nova Scotia, Canada to live and work?

 1.2 Experience Requirement

-The experience requirement for Full membership (P.Eng.) is four years of engineering experience approved by the Board, with a minimum of one year in a Canadian environment.
+The experience requirement for Full membership (P.Eng.) is four years of engineering experience approved by the Board, with a minimum of one year in a Canadian environment or completion of courses as listed on the Registration page under Experience Requirements..
 Engineers may practice under the supervision of a P.Eng. to obtain the one year of experience in a Canadian environment.

 As the quality and years of experience may be a factor in determining the requirements for registration, it is very important to submit a comprehensive record of your experience.
 If you have 10 or more years of progressive, well documented engineering experience, the Board will review the experience to determine if examinations may be waived.
 The experience records must be signed by the applicant and the Supervisor or Employer where the experience was obtained.